 Raising kids who love God takes perseverance, prayer, the support of your family and a church family.

 Child dedication is an opportunity for parents to publicly commit to raising their children in a way that brings honor to God.
-Kids of all ages may participate.
-You may submit a request using the form below.
+Children of all ages may participate.

 Dedicating a child to the Lord doesn’t secure their salvation; we believe children are already under God’s saving grace up to an age of accountability, which is known to God in each case.
 Rather, Child Dedication is an opportunity for the parents to: